• Skip to primary navigation

 What is Spaghetti alla Chitarra?

-The pasta guitar tool is used to cut flat sheets of homemade egg pasta dough (see below photos) into square-shaped spaghetti that leaves the chitarra noodles with rough porous edges perfect for allowing all kinds of sauces to cling to it.
+The pasta guitar tool is used to cut flat sheets of homemade egg pasta dough (see the photos below) into square-shaped spaghetti that leaves the chitarra noodles with rough porous edges, perfect for allowing all kinds of sauces to cling to it.
 And this is why I prefer chitarra pasta to most standard spaghetti (and you probably will too!)

 A flat sheet of homemade pasta dough resting on top of the chitarra pasta cutter with another sheet of rolled pasta dough lying next to the chitarra guitar to be cut next.